ManonBoissat/ML-project/Project 1/readme_1.txt

-For the purpose of evaluation "For_Evaluation" directory should be considered only.
+For the purpose of evaluation "For_Evaluation" directory should be considered only. implementation.py contains the implementation for the six regression methods.
-For the best performing model is used here to generate the csv file, submitted to the aicrowd platform.
+For Higgs-Boson pridictor, the best performing regression model is implemented here (in run.py) to generate the prediction .csv file.
+Do read "readme_2" for the instructions to setup run.py and other instructions.

 For_Evaluation (directory contents)
 	|